craftercms/craftercms/README.md

 ## 2.2 Options

-* `overwriteChangedFiles`: Update and overwrite the deployed environment (authoring or delivery) files (binaries, configuration, etc.), default `false`
+* `overwriteChangedFiles`: Update and overwrite the deployed environment (authoring or delivery) files (binaries, configuration, etc.), default `true`
 * `refreshEnv`: Update the deployed environment (authoring or delivery) with any changes to the scripts, default `false`
 * `overwriteArtifact`: Update and overwrite the downloaded artifacts (example: Elasticsearch, Tomcat, ...) that's cached in the downloads folder by downloading it again, default `false`
 * `gitRemote`: Git remote name to use in cloned modules, default `origin`